-I guess this is a rethorical question nowadays.
+I guess this is a rhetorical question nowadays.
 Aren’t we all constantly facing unknown territory?
-Students don’t know if what they are learning now will be useful the day the hit the market looking for employment.
+Students don’t know if what they are learning now will be useful the day they hit the market looking for employment.
 The markets is so volatile that those who do have a job, may well ask themselves for how long.
 Managers don’t really know what the long-term future holds for them, for their team, for their company.
 Parents cannot fathom what the world will look like for their children when they grow up, meteorologists can’t even tell us if our city will still be above water 20 years from now, and alas – the greatest of all uncertainties – nobody knows how long they will live which makes all long-term planning more of an exercise in wishful thinking than anything else.

 Perhaps the fear of change is just a modern day invention, an expression of the angst of advanced economies who would like to – understandably – remain unaffected by the vicissitudes of an unpredictable universe.